type of gas should I use? For best performance,

 do I fill air in the tires?
 What is the correct PSI?
 The tires have valves

-similar to automobile tires.
+similar to bicycle tires.
 Any air filling device designed

-for automotive tires will work for these tires as well.
+for bicycle tires will work for these tires as well.
 The

 How long is the break-in